thoughtbot/fishery/README.md

 ### Typechecking

-Factories are typed, so using the factory from the above example, these would both cause TypeScript compile errors:
+Factories are typed, so the following would cause TypeScript compile errors if using the factory defined above:

 ```typescript
 const user = factories.user.build();